Both sexes have a pair of sexual organs or gonads (ovaries or testes), the main function of which is to produce eggs or sperm, respectively.

 The Male Genital Tract

 In males, the genital tract provides a pathway for sperm cells and semen.
-The epididymis connects the testicle to the ductus deferens, which carries ejaculated sperm to the urethra.
-Sperm mature and are stored in the epididymis.
-The accessory sex glands, such as the prostate, create the fluid portion of semen.
-Cancer and inflammation of the genital tract can be diagnosed by physical examination or ultrasonography.
-Other diseases or abnormal functioning can be diagnosed by testing semen samples.
+The testicles produce sperm and testosterone (the main male hormone).
+Sperm pass from the testicles into the epididymis, where they mature and are stored.
+The epididymis is connected to the ductus deferens, which carries sperm to the urethra.
+The accessory sex glands, such as the prostate and seminal vesicles, create the fluid portion of semen.
+Abnormalities of the genital tract can be diagnosed by physical examination or ultrasonography.
+A semen evaluation can provide information regarding the quality and quantity of sperm and can give some estimate of fertility.